 Sherds! is a virtual exhibit curated by Jinette Jimenez ’21 for the Joukowsky Institute for Archaeology and the Ancient World.
 This exhibit looks at archaeologists’ experiences with sherds and what these seemingly insignificant pieces of pottery can tell us about the past.
 It includes educational resources on types of sherds and pottery reconstruction, interviews with Joukowsky Institute archaeologists about excavations, and a walkthrough of a virtual exhibit about Monte Testaccio (“A Mountain of Sherds“).

 Exhibits related to archaeology can also be found in other places around campus.
 The Haffenreffer Museum of Anthropology, located just a few doors down from the Joukowsky Institute, also has a robust exhibition schedule (visit their Exhibitions page here).
-Two recent exhibits curated by Joukowsky Institute faculty and students, including:
+Two recent Haffenreffer exhibits were curated by Joukowsky Institute faculty and students:

 The Brown University Library has also featured objects from the Joukowsky Institute collection in the student curated exhibit Transcultural by Design: Iranian Ceramics from the Minassian Collection.